kubernetes-sigs/aws-ebs-csi-driver/hack/ebs-scale-test/README.md

 `scale-test` parses arguments and wraps scripts and configuration files in the `helpers` directory.
 These helper scripts manage the scalability cluster and test runs.

-We rely on [gomplate](https://github.com/hairyhenderson/gomplate) to render configuration files based on environment variables.

 The `helpers` directory includes:
-- `/helpers/cluster-setup`: Holds scripts and configuration for cluster and add-on setup/cleanup.
+- `/helpers/cluster-setup`: Holds scripts and configuration for cluster setup/cleanup.
 - `/helpers/scale-test`: Holds directory for each scale test.
 Also holds utility scripts used by every test (like exporting logs/metrics to S3).